tomribaroff/CapstoneProject/README.md

 ProjectNotebook.ipynb is a Jupyter Notebook File with detailed code of the entire project.
 It includes the Abstract for project's results, as well as an in depth look at the code involved.

+Obtain&Scrub is a Jupyter Notebook file on the Data Collection part of this work.
+It is separate from the main notebook as the file was getting too large.

 UnusedCode.ipynb is a Jupyter Notebook File with code that I didn't use in my final analysis, but that I think might be useful for anyone else working on this/a similar project.

 APIfunction.py is a python code file which I wrote, which includes the functions I used as part of my analysis on my API responses